 PLEN provides some meals during the seminar, as noted in your program schedule.
 You can budget $50 for three-day seminars and $125 for five-day seminars.

 PLEN scholarships will assist students in funding a portion and/or all of the program and registration fees associated with attending the seminar.
 Student(s) awarded any level of scholarship will be responsible for funding their own transportation, meals and any remaining dues for program and registration fees not covered by the scholarship award.
 Preference will be given to currently enrolled undergraduate women, but current students and recent graduates are welcome to apply.
-The 2017-2018 scholarship application will be available in July 2017.
+You can download the 2019-2020 scholarship deadline here.

 The Ellie Shaw Scholarship is open to all students, with preference given to students attending PLEN seminars from Luther College in Decorah, Iowa.
 Email email@example.com for an application.